Will Colorado State cover the spread vs. New Mexico? Betting Trends, Record ATS

 Colorado State Betting Records & Stats

-- In four of 10 games this season, Colorado State and its opponents have combined to total more than 158.5 points.
+- Colorado State and its opponents have combined to score more than 155.5 points in four of 10 games this season.

-- Colorado State has an average point total of 152.9 in its matchups this year, 5.6 fewer points than this game's over/under.
+- The average total in Colorado State's contests this year is 152.9, 2.6 fewer points than this game's over/under.

-- This season, Colorado State has won eight out of the nine games in which it has been favored.
+- Colorado State has been the favorite in nine games this season and won eight (88.9%) of those contests.

-- The Rams are 8-1 this season when entering a game favored by -165 or more on the moneyline.
+- The Rams have a record of 7-1 when favored by -190 or more by oddsmakers this season.

 Colorado State vs. New Mexico Over/Under Stats